Close Menu

 5. Loss of bladder or bowel control

-Diagnosis of lumbar spinal stenosis usually requires a physical exam, medical history, and imaging tests such as X-rays, MRI, or CT scans.
+Diagnosis of lumbar spinal stenosis requires a physical exam, medical history, and imaging tests such as X-rays, MRI, or CT scans.
 Treatment for the condition may include physical therapy, medication, or surgery.

 It is important to consult with a doctor if you are having symptoms of lumbar spinal stenosis.
 Early treatment can limit your pain and improve the outcome of the disease.